6 The OU Library

 You’re probably familiar with libraries as a place to borrow and return books but you may not have used them for academic research before.

 Don’t worry: there’s plenty of support available and you’ll be introduced to this over the course of your studies.
-You can find lots of self-help resources on the Library website under ‘Getting started’.
+You can find lots of self-help resources on the Library website under ‘Help and support’.

-Library Helpdesk staff are available seven days a week to help you make the most of the online Library and advise you on finding and using information for your studies.
+Library Helpdesk staff are available to help you make the most of the online Library and advise you on finding and using information for your studies.
 There is a 24/7 chat service or you can email your query or speak to someone.

 The Library also runs live online training sessions throughout the year which are designed to help you make the most of online library resources while you’re studying, when you’re at work, or for everyday life.
 They also run live Facebook events, and have recorded guides to help you use library resources to benefit your studies.